I am looking for work that might be exhibited at the PhotoVisa festival and published in resources that I am connected with.

 “I am particularly interested in reviewing portfolios that challenge the boundaries of photography by combining it with multimedia or mixed media experiments.
 I appreciate to see conceptual projects and works that relate to the history of art.
 Due to my many years of experience as a curator and book editor, I can also offer advice on how to edit and present a finished body of work."

-Irina Chmyreva is Co-founder and Art Director of PhotoVisa, Russia’s largest, international photography festival outside Moscow.
-PhotoVisa takes place every year in October in the cities of the Krasnodar Region near the Black Sea.
-The festival consists of an extensive exhibition programme, international portfolio review, multimedia projections, lectures, workshops and an international juried contest.
-The theme of the festival and contest is announced in spring.
+Irina Chmyreva is Co-founder and Artistic Director of PhotoVisa, Russia’s largest, international photography festival outside Moscow.
+Since 2008, PhotoVisa has taken place every October in the cities of the Krasnodar Region near the Black Sea.
+From 2020, the festival will be transformed into a biennial, consisting of an extensive exhibition program, international portfolio review, multimedia projections, lectures, workshops and an international juried contest.
+The PhotoVisa contest is, however, still annual and free of charge, it is announced on the website.

-In 2014, Irina was a jury member for the Hasselblad Award, and she currently serves as a member of the international editorial board for the independent art magazine European Photography.
+In 2014, Irina was a jury member for the Hasselblad Award.
+Furthermore, she was a member of the international editorial board for the independent art magazine European Photography for twelve years.

 As photo editor, Irina has been involved in several book projects and has published a great number of portfolios in different offline and online resources.